Tour of Religion, Fishery, and Salt Industry in Xibin

 Nankunshen Daitian Temple

 A 3-star attraction ranked by the Michelin Green Guide, Nankunshen Daitian Temple, built in 1662, is Taiwan's oldest Wang Ye Temple.
-Listed as a national site, it is also one of the largest-scale temples in Tainan.
+Listed as a national historic site, it is also one of the largest-scale temples in Tainan.
 The Pingan Salt Ritual, with various bustling religious events and folk performances, is held around October and November each year at Nankunshen Daitian Temple.
 Tourists can take home unique Pingan Salt and personal experiences of Taiwan’s traditional customs and culture.

 Beimen Visitor Center